Support Your California State Parks

 The future of California State Parks is a League priority because redwoods live in these sanctuaries created with gifts from our members.
 Read the latest about our work to support redwood parks.

-July 9, 2013: Thanks to your gifts, California State Parks reinstalled a seasonal bridge across the Eel River, restoring visitor access for the first time in three years to 61 stunning redwoods campsites at Standish-Hickey State Recreation Area (external link).
+The League has partnered with Mendocino Area Parks Association (external link) and Team Standish (external link) to work with California State Parks on much needed improvements at Standish-Hickey State Recreation Area (external link).
+Thanks to your gifts in 2013, California State Parks reinstalled a seasonal bridge across the Eel River, restoring visitor access for the first time in three years to 61 stunning redwoods campsites.

 The bridge also allows access to

 - the Standish Tree, a giant estimated to be 1,200 years old